Frequently Asked Questions

 Q. What's happening with the Library building project?

 A. The Library Board has been seeking a long-term solution to the Library's space needs for more than 20 years.
 The current Library facility is inadequate to provide 21st century public library service.
 A number of studies and expert opinions have informed the Library Board as they consider options.
-Click here for a list of these documents including a recent Site Comparison Study, FACTS about this project and the Pew Internet American Life Project, funded by the Bill and Melinda Gates Foundation, which studies the role of libraries in users' lives and in their communities.
+Click here for a list of these documents including a recent Site Comparison Study, FACTS about this project, the Pew Internet American Life Project, funded by the Bill and Melinda Gates Foundation, which studies the role of libraries in users' lives and in their communities and the Aspen Institute Report from the Dialogue on Public Libraries Rising to the Challenge: Re-Envisioning Public Libraries.

 Q. Why does My Account still show that I have an item that was recently returned?